 NATIONAL COLUMNISTS’ DAY

-National Columnists’ Day is observed each year on April 18.
-On this day, we honor all newspaper columnists and their contributions to the truth in black and white.
+National Columnists’ Day on April 18th honors all newspaper columnists and their contributions to the truth in black and white.

-Celebrate National Columnists’ Day by acknowledging all the people who do the research and write the columns that we rely on reading each day.
+Celebrate by acknowledging all the people who do the research and write the columns that we rely on reading each day.
 Share your favorite columnist or newspaper writer on Social Media using #NationalColumnistDay.

 The National Society of Newspaper Columnists, which was founded in 1977, sponsors and promotes National Columnists’ Day annually on April 18.
-On this same day in 194, Pulitzer Prize-winning war correspondent, Ernie Pyle, died while on assignment in Okinawa, Japan.
-If you would like to learn more about National Columnists’ Day or Ernie Pyle, visit (http://www.columnists.com/2010/04/national-columnists-day-april-18/).
+On this same day in 1945, Pulitzer Prize-winning war correspondent, Ernie Pyle, died while on assignment in Okinawa, Japan.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!